 It is best remembered for the fires of Ash Wednesday (16 Feb 1983), but significant fires occurred across the State from August 1982 until March 1983.
-On 8 January, at a fire near Greendale, two FCV staff, Alan Lynch and Des Collins???) were killed while operating a dozer to establish a fireline adjacent to the northern flank. ( Perhaps this is an opportunity to do more to recognise these people??
+On 8 January, at a fire near Greendale, two FCV staff, Alan Lynch and Des Collins, were killed while operating a dozer to establish a fireline adjacent to the northern flank.

-The first significant fire occurred in late August of 1982 in the Little Desert and the last, the second of two major fires near Cann River began on 4 March 1983, and during this period FCV personnel attended 878 fires which burnt a total of about 486 000 ha in the area for which the FCV had fire suppression responsibility.
+The first significant fire occurred in late August of 1982 in the Little Desert and the last, the second of two major fires near Cann River began on 4 March 1983, and during this period FCV personnel attended 878 fires which burnt a total of about 486,000 ha in the area for which the FCV had fire suppression responsibility.